Risk Factors Dashboard

 Our intellectual property rights are important to our operations, and we could suffer loss if they infringe upon others’ rights or are infringed upon by others.

 We rely on a combination of patents, and trade secrets, confidentiality provisions and licensing arrangements to establish and protect our proprietary rights.
-To this end, as of September 30, 2024, the Company holds 47 U.S. patents and has 17 trademarks.
-In addition, the Company holds 111 international patents.
-In addition, the Company holds 85 international patents and has six international patent applications pending.
+To this end, as of September 30, 2025, the Company holds 46 U.S. patents and has 17 trademarks.
+In addition, the Company holds 125 international patents.
 The Company’s success and ability to compete will depend in part on its ability to obtain and maintain patent or other protection for its technology and products, both in the U.S. and internationally.
 The value of our products relies substantially on our technical innovation in fields in which there are many patent filings.
 However, there is no guarantee that our patent applications will become issued patents.
 Moreover, even if approved, our patents may thereafter be successfully challenged by others or otherwise become invalidated for a variety of reasons.
 Thus, any patents we currently have or may later acquire may not provide us a significant competitive advantage.
 If our products are not protected by patents, our technology may be rendered obsolete by competitors that may develop similar technology using our ideas and our technology, which will seriously harm our ability to generate sales revenue.

 Additionally, patent protection related litigation is time consuming and expensive.
 The Company has incurred, and may continue to incur, significant legal and other costs in defense of its intellectual property.
-Further, the Company has incurred, and may continue to incur, significant legal and other costs in defense of its intellectual property.
 Further, if a successful claim of patent infringement were made against the Company, and if the Company were unable to develop non-infringing technology, or to license the infringed or similar technology on a timely and cost-effective basis, the Company may lose entire product lines, and as a result, incur substantial losses in revenue, and incur substantial costs in development new, non-infringing technology.
 Additionally, if the Company is found to have infringed upon the intellectual property rights of a third-party, reputational harm to the Company would likely occur, and harm the Company’s ability to license its technology, or license technology from others.

 Certain of our products incorporate and rely upon licensed third-party technology.